-Keywords: Isothermal phase change Latent Heat Storage Paraffin Phase transition Thermal cycling The unstable phase transition of pure paraffin limits its application, particularly for active latent heat storage (ALHS).
+The unstable phase transition of pure paraffin limits its application, particularly for active latent heat storage (ALHS).
 In passive latent heat storage, the addition of high-density polyethylene (HDPE) can decrease paraffin's leakage rate, which is associated with unstable phase transition and increase its durability after a large thermal number.
 This study aims to discover the possibility to use HDPE as a shape-stabilizer to increase the paraffin's performance for the ALHS system.
 Pure paraffin and composite paraffin/HDPE (80:20 wt%) are prepared as the reference material.
-The evaluation is focused on thermal properties, stability and performance during charging and discharging under different thermal cycles.
-Thermal cycle treatment uses temperature as a working boundary where the sample is heated from $30^{\circ}$ C to $150^{\circ}$ C, then cooled back to $30^{\circ}$ C and repeated until 5000 cycles.
-Three different cycle references are chosen (1, 1000 and 5000 cycles) for each evaluation.
-The melting temperature of paraffin is decreased from $61.6^{\circ}$ C to $59.8^{\circ}$ C after 5000 cycles where Paraffin/HDPE slightly decreased from $60.4^{\circ}$ C to $60.1^{\circ}$ C. The heat fusion is decreased by 8.7% and 2.9% for paraffin and Paraffin/HDPE, respectively.
-The isothermal phase change is observed for paraffin.
-The other thermal performance is discussed in detail within the article, including the phase transition model during charging and discharging for the sample.
+The evaluation is focused on thermal properties, stability and performance during charging and discharging under different ther cycles.
+Thermal cycle treatment uses temperature as a working boundary where the sample is heated from 30°C to 150°C, then cooled back to 30°C and repeate 23 til 5000 cycles.
+There different cycle references are chosen (1, 1000 and 5000 cycles) for each evaluation.
+The melting temperature of paraffin is decreased from 61.6°C to 59.8°C after 5000 cycles where Paraffin/HDPE slightly decreased from 60.4°C to 60.1°C. The heat fusion is decreased by 8.7% and 2.9% for paraffin and Paraffin/HDPE, respectively.
+The isothermal phase change is observed for paraffin/HDPE even after 5000 cycles with a higher rating performance by 30% faster to complete one cycle than pure paraffin during charging and discharging for the sample.